bryophyta/bryophyta/README.md

 ## Current preoccupations
 * Thinking about 'legacy' codebases from a technical and institutional perspective.
-* Supporting digital accessibility across complex organisations.
+* How we can build a culture of digital accessibility across different teams.
 * I'm also really enjoying digging deeper into functional programming concepts ✌️

 ## Writing